Back to Resources

 How do I prevent AI from making costly mistakes?

 Quality AI systems include safeguards and human override capabilities.
-Strategic oversight is crucial—monitor performance regularly and maintain clear guardrails for AI decisions.
+Strategic oversight is crucial: monitor performance regularly and maintain clear guardrails for AI decisions.
+Set maximum bid limits that AI cannot exceed, define minimum/maximum ACoS thresholds for different product categories, establish rules around new product launch spending, and review AI decisions weekly for the first 60 days.
 Transparency in decision-making processes is essential when selecting tools.
+Look for platforms that explain why they made specific bid adjustments rather than operating as complete black boxes.

 What data foundation do I need before implementing AI dayparting?